-See Editor Help for video tutorials and keyboard shortcuts.
+See Editor Shortcuts for video tutorials and keyboard shortcuts.

 Review and Playback the video

-The figure below shows the playback controls and has the current location of the playhead identified, both as the timed location, and within the playback bar itself.
+The figure below shows the playback controls relevant to editing and has the current location of the playhead identified, both as the timed location, and within the playback bar itself.

-- Click pause to pause the playback.
+- Use the Play/Pause button to control the playback of the content.
 This lets you place the playhead in a specific location for making a cut.
 See Cutting segments from the video section below.

 - Use the manual entry field to move through the video as needed.

-- Use the Source and Speed controls for source selection and to speed up/slow down playback.
+- Use the Speed controls to speed up/slow down playback.

-Cutting segments in the video editor involves identifying each end of the cut, then selecting to make the cut.
-All cuts are temporary until you choose to Apply your Edits by Saving.
+Making edits to your video involves cutting segments by identifying each end of the cut, then selecting to make the cut.
+All cuts are editable and temporary until you choose to Apply your Edits by Saving.